Alex-Genovese/floatversion/README.md

 ### Symbolic links and aliases

+Using these methods enables shorthand `fv` commands to go directly to the full version instead of the compact:

-Only where a custom `PATH` has been exported within a script or where a custom path is head of the list
+Where a custom `PATH` has been exported within a script, or where a custom path is head of the `PATH` list

 ```bash
 cd /usr/share/my-prog